arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures25.md

 ### Rewrite of Foxx routing

 The routing of Foxx has been exposed to major internal changes we adjusted because of user feedback.
-This allows us to set the development mode per mountpoint without having to change paths and hold apps at separate locations.
+This allows us to set the development mode per mount point without having to change paths and hold apps at separate locations.

 ### Foxx Development mode